Bishwasghimire-AA/mymarkdownexecrise/h4-ETAOIN.md

 ![Gpg_version](https://github.com/bishwasghimire22/mymarkdownexecrise/assets/144313610/e02941f3-22a0-4a53-bf1f-535376d21c59)

-Steps to send and recieve encrypted message will will require trust for both sender and reciever.
+Steps to send and recieve encrypted message  will require trust between both sender and reciever.
 This is done by setting a key pair of own and sharing the public key.
 Help for this task was recieved from [PGP - Send Encrypted and Signed Message - gpg](https://terokarvinen.com/2023/pgp-encrypt-sign-verify/?fromSearch=gpg).
-This task is done mainly in a Linux Terminal.
+This task is done mainly using  Linux Terminal.

 First I create a key pair for myself using the following command